bbelderbos/pybites-search/README.md

-# Pybites Search
+# Pybites CLI Search

-This is a simple command line tool to search through all Pybites content: articles, bite exercises, tips, podcasts and YouTube videos.
+This is a simple command line tool to search through Pybites content: articles, bite exercises, tips, podcasts and YouTube videos.

 ## Installation